-Last Updated on May 19, 2021 by Dan
+Last Updated on November 23, 2021 by Dan

 The scuba cylinder is one of the most important pieces of equipment that a diver needs to have.
 It is also one of the least understood when it comes to safety.
 The US Federal Law states that all cylinders must be visually inspected every 12 months by a qualified service technician.
 This blog post will discuss what you should do if your dive center isn’t available for inspection, and how often this inspection should take place.